 In a best-case scenario, the bank may agree to a simple amendment of the loan agreement with new covenants based on projected financial information.
 In more drastic situations, the bank may enter into a forbearance agreement, which could restrict new borrowing, CapEx, and owner distributions.
 Or it could go even further and require more collateral, refinancing with another bank, or initiate foreclosure/liquidation proceedings.

-In most restructuring situations, banks require the retention of a restructuring consultant to help the business forecast loan covenant violations and develop a comprehensive restructuring plan.
-Therefore, if you’re in danger of tripping a loan covenant, we strongly recommend getting ahead of the bank and proactively hire your restructuring consultant now.
+Frequently banks will require the retention of a restructuring consultant to act as an advisor to the company, and if necessary, develop a comprehensive restructuring plan.
+Therefore, if you’re in danger of tripping a loan covenant, we strongly recommend getting ahead and proactively hire a restructuring consultant now.
 Doing this gives you the advantage of choosing your own advisor, ensuring that he or she is focusing on your priorities, and it gives you critical lead time to prepare a restructuring plan.
 It can also give you credibility with the bank in early-stage negotiations.

 What does a restructuring consultant do?